environmental health and radiation Safety

 General Indoor Environmental Quality

-If you have a general inddor environmental quality concern, please complete the following survey:
+If you have a general indoor environmental quality concern, please complete the following survey:

-A representative from Safety and Health will contact you to discuss your concerns.
+A representative from Environmental Health and Radiation Safety will contact you to discuss your concerns.

 Re-roofing of University Buildings is a necessary part of building preservation.
 During the project, roof tar odors are generated.
 The following information addresses some of the common complaints associated with roofing projects, and some methods for reducing problems.